microsoft/ebpf-for-windows/docs/GettingStarted.md

 2. The OS is booted with a kernel debugger attached.
 3. The OS is running in [test-signing mode](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/the-testsigning-boot-configuration-option), the [driver is test signed](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/test-signing-a-driver-through-an-embedded-signature) and the [test certificate is installed](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/installing-test-certificates).

-Since the binaries built above are not signed by Microsoft, they will only work on a machine with a kernel debugger (KD) attached and running, or test signing is enabled.
+Since the eBPF for Wndows binaries are not yet signed by Microsoft, they will only work on a machine with a kernel debugger (KD) attached and running, or test signing is enabled.
 (It is expected that official releases of eBPF for Windows will eventually be production signed at some point in the future after security hardening is completed.)